 Goooooood morning!
 Did everyone have a nice (maybe even a nice, long?)
 Easter weekend?
 I did!
-Some of the highlights included trying a strange food concoction:
+Some of the highlights included trying a strange food concoction: It was disappointing.

+Grilling out with friends.
 And staining our back deck.

 Do we know how to celebrate, or what?